 Every man battles with strongholds in his life that prevent him getting closer with God.
 These obstacles that satan places in front of us not only distract us from living the life that Christ wants for us but can be addictive.
-In his book, Demolishing Strongholds, Johnny Hunt identifies strongholds men face and presents us with ways we can overcome these things that get in our way.

 The Battle for Your Mind